A Journey, A Storm & A Cry for Help...

 What do we do when life gets hard?

-Who do we cry to when things are hopeless?
+Who do we cry to when things feel hopeless?

-The answers to these questions will determine our destination here on Earth, and also for all eternity.
+The answers to these questions will determine our destination—here on Earth, and for all eternity.